JGarza189/oncological-modeling/Supplement/parameter.selection.md

 p_2 = \frac{1}{14} = 0.07143
 $$

-#### Advances in NK cell production
+#### Advances in NK cell production (Fang et al., 2022)
-> "However, the lifespan of activated NK cells in vivo is approximately 7 days, and transferred in vitro-activated NK cells can persist for 7 to 22 days in vivo (Fang et al., 2022)..
+> "However, the lifespan of activated NK cells in vivo is approximately 7 days, and transferred in vitro-activated NK cells can persist for 7 to 22 days in vivo"

 ### 3. **`q`**: Carrying Capacity Coefficient for Natural Killer Cell Population